For reasons that will be obvious, no names are given in what follows. The numbers, however, remain roughly as first identified.

 –Researchers estimated the annual probability of a major stretch of island levees failing ranged between 4% to 24% due to a slope failure.
 (Slope instability in this scenario would be caused by flooding behind the levee as well as high water levels on its water side.)

-Our estimates were considerably higher than the official one, in large part because the research project relied on validated methodologies for accommodating uncertainties.
+Our estimates were considerably higher than the official one, in large part because the research project relied on methodologies validated against benchmark studies.

 –We presented the findings to the island’s management board.
 Their first and really only question was whether our estimates would be revealed to the island’s insurers.